 The National Endowment for the Humanities Library Endowed Fund was established in May 1985 by a National Endowment for the Humanities (NEH) challenge grant.
 The grant matched federal funds with private donations from a number of local benefactors including Michael Stranahan, the Edward O. Fallis Estate, and The University of Toledo Alumni Association.
 NEH challenge grants support the humanities by providing funds to preserve and provide access to library and museum collections, conduct scholarship and research in the humanities, and develop educational programs in the humanities for various audiences.

-UToledo Libraries utilizes most of the budgeted NEH funds each year to purchase scholarly electronic resources in a variety of humanities subjects.
+UToledo Libraries utilizes most of the annual available income from the NEH endowment to purchase scholarly electronic resources in a variety of humanities subjects.
 These resources include databases, e-books, e-journals, and streaming media products.
 Some examples of currently accessible resources that are fully or partially subsidized by the NEH endowed fund are: JSTOR e-books and e-journals, Cambridge University Press e-books and e-journals, Kanopy streaming videos, American History Founding Era Collection of digitized papers and correspondence of major figures of the early American republic, the Oxford English Dictionary, and EBSCOhost research databases such as America History and Life, Art FullText, Film and Television Literature Index, Humanities International Complete, Literary Reference Center Plus, and MLA International Bibliography.

 A small amount of the NEH annual allocation is also used to purchase print books and DVDs in the humanities for the Libraries' collections.
 Click here to browse a list of titles recently purchased with NEH endowed funds.